 The Brothers Four

-The Group’s musical million-sellers include such folk standards as "Greenfields", "Yellow Bird", "Try to Remember", "Across the Wide Missouri" and, "500 Miles".
-Their hit recording of "The Green Leaves of Summer" from the motion picture "The Alamo" was nominated for an Academy Award and they performed the song at the Oscar awards presentation for the network telecast.
+Musical million-sellers for THE BROTHERS include "Greenfields," "Yellow Bird," "Try to Remember," and "Across the Wide Missouri."
+And their hit recording of "The Green Leaves of Summer" from the motion picture "The Alamo," was nominated for an Academy Award.

-The Brothers Four were there at the beginning of the musical movement which came to be known as the "folk revival", and of the few groups from those times still performing today, they remain one of the best known and most popular.
-Their all-acoustic presentation consists of guitars, banjo, upright bass, and of course the trademark rich blend of their four voices.
+The Brothers Four are pioneers in the "folk revival" of the '60's; one of the few groups still touring year round and they remain one of the best known and most popular.
+Their all-acoustic performances consist of guitars, banjo, mandolin, upright bass, and of course the trademark rich blend of their four voices.
 An evening with this quartet is an unforgettable time of pure, acoustic music and entertainment.